 The core team of the Patvocates Network:

-Jan Geissler is founder and CEO of Patvocates, acting as advisor on patient advocacy, health policy and medical research & development.
-For the past 17 years, Jan has been a patient advocate on the European and international level, based on his experience as a cancer survivor and patient expert.
-He has co-founded LeukaNET, the CML Advocates Network, the Leukemia Patient Advocates Foundation, WECAN as well as the ECPC.
-Jan has been the EUPATI Director for 6 years.
-He contributes in advisory boards, committees and expert groups of e.g. the European Commission, medical societies, journals, NGOs and industry.
+Jan Geissler is founder and CEO of Patvocates, acting as advisor and consultant on patient advocacy, health policy and patient engagement medical research & development.
+For the past 18 years, Jan has been a patient advocate on the European and international level, based on his experience as a cancer advocate and patient expert.
+He has co-founded LeukaNET, the CML Advocates Network, the Leukemia Patient Advocates Foundation, the Acute Leukemia Advocates Network, WECAN as well as the ECPC.
+Jan has been the Director of EUPATI for 6 years.
+He contributes to advisory boards, committees and expert groups of e.g. the European Commission, medical societies, journals, NGOs and industry.

 David U. Haerry